 Data security describes the protection of digital data from a cyberattack or a data breach.
 A data breach is the unauthorized opening of data, typically to read or copy the information.
 Stolen data may contain confidential information, such as customer data, credit card numbers, or trade secrets.
 A cyberattack is much more aggressive.
 It is an effort by hackers to cripple or destroy a computer system or network.

-For example, in 2017, hackers attacked a petrochemical plant located in Saudi Arabia, and gained control of a critical safety shut-off system used for catastrophic events.
+For example, a few years ago,hackers attacked a petrochemical plant located in Saudi Arabia, and gained control of a critical safety shut-off system used for catastrophic events.
 Malicious software, called Triton or Trisis, was used, which can run unapproved programs.
 The malware can also scan and map the control system, providing reconnaissance and issuing commands.
 Once this type of malware (called a RAT or Remotely Accessible Trojan), has invaded a system, it takes control by way of a remote network connection.
 This presents a new phase in attacks on the control-systems of utilities, chemical plants, and factories.

 CyberX, an industrial cybersecurity firm, believes Triton/Trisis was developed by Iran, to target organizations in Saudi Arabia.

 Data security became a significant concern in the 1980s, a time when computer clubs began forming, as did malware.
 The very first viruses were mistakes – an error within the algorithm, with the ability to replicate itself.
 After the discovery of their existence, viruses were often designed to communicate a joke, or perhaps proof of someone’s programming abilities.
 Interest in viruses, particularly malicious viruses, continued to grow.
 In 1985, a German computer engineer, named Ralf Berger, gave the keynote speech for the Chaos Computer Club (currently, Europe’s largest hacker’s club), encouraging others to explore this new aspect of computer programming.